What if one page could replace ten and rank better? Why do some pages rank for dozens of keywords while others struggle to rank for one?

 What is keyword clustering in SEO?

 In SEO, clustering is organizing semantically related keywords into groups (or “clusters”) based on similar search intent or topical relevance.
-It helps search engines—and users—understand that your site comprehensively covers a subject, boosting your chances of ranking for multiple relevant keywords.

 How do I start keyword clustering?